Article I – Name

 Vice-President, Secretary, Treasurer, and Safety Officer.

 Section 2: Terms of Office.
-The term of office for each
+The term of office for

-officer positions multiple times.
+positions multiple times.

 Section 3: Duties of Officers.